The best Black Friday vacuum sales and deals

 Dyson Black Friday deals

-Dyson’s vacuums might be on the pricier side, but those who have ‘em, love ‘em.
+Dyson’s vacuums might be on the pricier side, but those who have ‘em love ‘em.
 Save big on select makes and models during the brand’s Black Friday deals, which span most major retailers as well as dyson.com.

-If you head over to dyson.com, you’ll also be able to take $150 off Dyson’s V8 Absolute cord-free vacuum, a lean, mean, cleaning machine that converts to a handheld and comes with a ton of attachments to get every last dust bunny out from your home.
+If you head over to dyson.com, you’ll also be able to take $150 off Dyson’s V8 Absolute cord-free vacuum, a lean, mean cleaning machine that converts to a handheld and comes with a ton of attachments to get every last dust bunny out from your home.

 The vacuums will also be on sale at Target, with its Slim Ball Animal Upright Vacuum on sale November 22 through 28 for $199.99 instead of its usual $349.99.
 It has a super-maneuverable, self-adjusting head that means it detects the right level of cleaning for whatever floor type you have, without you having to do a thing — and it’s bagless, which eliminates one more step from your process.

-Black & Decker Black Friday Deals
+Black & Decker Black Friday deals

-- Retailers: Target (more than 35% off)
+- Retailer(s): Target (more than 35% off)

 Head to Target for big savings on one of Black & Decker’s best-known models.
-The iconic Dustbuster Hand Vacuum (the one you grew up with, but better), is $24.99 instead of $39.99 while Target’s Black Friday deals run from November 22 to 28.
-It’s a lifesaver for the little spills that come with the holidays’ flurry of cooking, baking, and crafting—and has a brush for the inevitable crumbs on the couch, too.
+The iconic Dustbuster Hand Vacuum (the one you grew up with, but better) is $24.99 instead of $39.99 while Target’s Black Friday deals run from November 22 to 28.
+It’s a lifesaver for the little spills that come with the holidays’ flurry of cooking, baking and crafting — and it has a brush for the inevitable crumbs on the couch too.

-Eufy Black Friday Deals
+Eufy Black Friday deals

-- Retailers: Amazon (up to 40% off)
+- Retailer(s): Amazon (up to 40% off)

-Anker’s take on robotic vacuums are well-loved and deliver when it comes to performance.
-There’s some great deals on Eufy vacuums going on over at Amazon during the holidays, with models like the BoostIQ RoboVac 30c on sale for $179.99 instead of the usual $299.99 — a discount of $120 that’s pretty hard to say no to (in our humble opinion).
-Perfect for floors from hard laminate to medium-pile carpet, this dirt-sucker-upper works with Alexa, has 100 minutes of cleaning time, and doesn’t sound any louder than your microwave.
+Anker’s robotic vacuums are well loved and deliver when it comes to performance.
+There are some great deals on Eufy vacuums going on over at Amazon during the holidays, with models like the BoostIQ RoboVac 30c on sale for $179.99 instead of the usual $299.99 — a discount of $120 that’s pretty hard to say no to (in our humble opinion).
+Perfect for floors from hard laminate to medium-pile carpet, this dirt-sucker-upper works with Alexa, has 100 minutes of cleaning time and doesn’t sound any louder than your microwave.

 The brand’s G30 is also on sale, marked down from $319.99 to $229.99.
-Beyond the ability to intelligently navigate (and hoover) your home, it has 2000Pa of suction to get every last crumb, hair and dust bunny off the floor, plus an automatically triggered BoostIQ to kick the vacuum into hard drive (aka 1.5 times its normal cleaning power) when the vacuum senses it’s needed.
+Beyond the ability to intelligently navigate (and hoover) your home, it has 2000Pa of suction to get every last crumb, hair and dust bunny off the floor, plus an automatically triggered BoostIQ to kick the vacuum into hard drive (aka 1.5x its normal cleaning power) when the vacuum senses it’s needed.

 Hoover Black Friday deals

-- Retailers: Target (more than 50% off)
+- Retailer(s): Target (more than 50% off)

-Hoover makes great mid-priced vacuums perfect for everyday cleaning, and there are some great deals going on at Target on the brand’s top-rated cleaners from November 22 through 28.
+Hoover makes great midprice vacuums perfect for everyday cleaning, and there are some great deals going on at Target on the brand’s top-rated cleaners from November 22 through 28.
 The Hoover WindTunnel Air Steerable Bagless Upright Vacuum Cleaner is $110 off, marked down to $79.99 from $189.99.
 The vacuum has a 30-foot power cord to go from room to room easily, plus easy-to-navigate steering and tech that blocks 99% of allergens.

-Dirt Devil Black Friday Deals
+Dirt Devil Black Friday deals

-- Retailers: Target (more than 15% off)
+- Retailer(s): Target (more than 15% off)

 Dirt Devil’s known for great vacuum cleaners at a wallet-friendly price, and those prices get even lower with some of the deals going on right now at retailers like Target.